samba/samba.github.io/_posts/2016-09-12-redshift-datawarehouse-lessons-in-design.md

 ## Conclusions

-Redshift is actually a fantastic tool, a great OLAP database environment.
-Its benefits are derived in part from the simplicity, belied by these limitations.
-Provided these approaches above can be applied, the flexibility needed for growing, evolving organizations should be expressed in a tooling ecosystem *surrounding* Redshift, whereas Redshift must be respected for the simple, efficient, and yet robustly queriable datastore that it is.
+Redshift is a great OLAP database environment, though its limitations may surprise you.
+Many of its benefits are derived from its simplicity, belied by these limitations.
+Provided these techniques and design considerations can be applied, Redshift offers the flexibility needed for growing, evolving organizations to leverage their data at massive scale.
+Overcoming these limitations requires a tooling ecosystem *surrounding* Redshift, whereas Redshift must be respected for the simple, efficient, and yet robustly queriable datastore that it is.

 [1]: https://about.gitlab.com/gitlab-ci/